Josef Špaček

 Josef Špaček performs on the ca. 1732 “LeBrun; Bouthillard” Guarneri del Gesù violin, generously on loan from Ingles & Hayday.
 Original images of Josef Špaček by Radovan Šubín.

-Il Cannone Direct & Focused
+Il Cannone Silver

 “My passion is pushing materials & technology to the limits of possible.
 The insight of musicians in the development process has been essential…& now it’s over to you!”